The future is electric

 Compared with the same period in the previous year

-Data source: European Automobile Manufacturers' Association (ACEA), data May 2025.
+Data source: European Automobile Manufacturers’ Association (ACEA), April 2026 data.

 + %